check-spelling/auth0-verified-email-address-change/README.md

 ## Design documentation

-[Custom Implementation](https://auth0.com/docs/services/packages#-custom-implementation-package-) to support functionality not supported out-of-the-box is provided by Auth0, and offers a wide variety of services to address a number of use case scenarios.
+[Custom Implementation Services](https://auth0.com/docs/services/packages#-custom-implementation-package-) to support functionality not supported out-of-the-box are provided by Auth0, and a wide variety of services are offered to help address a number of use case scenarios.
 These services can be leveraged to provide you with a complete solution for Verified Email Address Change - in either a stand-alone fashion or in conjunction with other customization.
 However we also provide you with full design documentation (see below) if you prefer to implement yourself.

 <div align="center">
   <a href="https://drive.google.com/open?id=1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw"><img src="./Verified%20Email%20Address%20Change%20Design.png" alt="Verified Email Address Change workflow in Auth0 - Design Document"></a>